Contributing to the MoodleNet project

 - Discussion forum - ask questions, make suggestions, and connect with other members of the MoodleNet community

-- Community calls - participate in these monthly calls
+- Community calls - participate in these monthly calls (soon to be rebooted!)

 Note: you don't have to have any particular pedagogical or technical expertise to make suggestions or get involved.
 All that's needed is enthusiasm!